Git Software Development Guidelines: Improving Team Collaboration

 git config --global --list

-You should see the following settings:
+You should see settings like:

 1